GoogleCloudPlatform/community/tutorials/cloud-functions-github-container-builder/index.md

 > repository][sample-repo] for the purposes of this tutorial.

-Head over to the Container Registry &rarr; [Build Triggers][triggers] section on Google Cloud Platform Console and click “Add trigger”:
+Head over to the Container Registry &rarr; [Build Triggers][triggers] section on Google Cloud Platform Console and click **Add trigger**:

 ![Add build trigger on Container Registry section](add-trigger-button.png)

-Then select GitHub as the source of your repository.
-In the next screen you may be asked to authorize access to your GitHub account and repositories.
-This is needed for Cloud Source Repositories to mirror and create commit hooks on your GitHub repositories.
+Then select **GitHub** as the source of your repository.
+You may need to authorize access to your GitHub account so that Cloud Source Repositories can mirror and create commit hooks on your GitHub repositories.

 ![Select GitHub as the source](select-source.png)